Who We Are...

 The work of Coronado CARES has been accomplished through generous contributions of both time and money from its volunteers and supporters.
 CARES always needs more volunteers and welcomes you to join their talented team of devoted, hard-working volunteers.

-Microchip Clinic at IB Pet
+FREE Microchip Clinic